 More Program Specifics

 Our leading researchers and professionals are developing practical and policy approaches to the cybersecurity challenges facing businesses, nonprofits and government.
-Be a part of one of the fastest growing and most strategically important industries in America today.
+Be a part of one of the fastest growing and most strategically important industries today, with RIC's Cybersecurity Degree Program.

 RIC is home to the Institute for Cybersecurity & Emerging Technologies, led by former Congressman and alumnus James Langevin, a national expert in the field.

-We'll teach you to become protectors and defenders of public and private data, networks and computer systems.
+We teach our Cybersecurity majors to become protectors and defenders of public and private data, networks and computer systems.

 CISA Director Jen Easterly discusses the nation’s vital need for cybersecurity with former U.S. Rep. Langevin at his institute’s launch.